 Our top tips will not only make sure that your home is warm and welcoming but also perfectly functional.
 For advice and ideas on setting your dining table for guests this Christmas, check out our handy how to guide.

-We all use our spare rooms as make-shift storage spaces.
+We all use our spare rooms as makeshift storage spaces.
 Anything we’re not using – summer clothes, coats and extra bedding can all find their way into rooms that are not used every day.
 When guests are due, you’ll need somewhere to stash all the unwanted clutter quickly.